nx-lr/protea/readme.md

 ### Identifiers

-Trinity defines Unicode letters, combining diacritical or punctuation marks, and decimal digits as identifier characters.
+3nity defines Unicode letters, combining diacritical or punctuation marks, and decimal digits as identifier characters.
 A sequence of those would form an identifier, provided they do not start with a combining diacritical mark or a decimal digit.

 Tags and attributes used for JSX tags can include dashes, but must not end with any amount of trailing dashes.

 #### Naming conventions

 Naming conventions follow Java or JavaScript.
-There are four types of identifiers which Trinity recognizes and highlights accordingly:
+There are four types of identifiers which 3nity recognizes and highlights accordingly:

 - `SHOUT_CASE`, used for constants,
 - `PascalCase` used for classes, modules, namespaces, and types.